Nandagopalvs25/WindowsInstaller/README.md

 	Osdag will be successfully installed!

-Running Osdag:
+# Running Osdag:

 After the installation is complete, you may run Osdag by one of the following methods:
-    i) Double-clicking on the Desktop shortcut or ii) Press the Windows key and search Osdag iii) Navigating to the installation-directory and double-clicking on the Osdag shortcut
+1. Double-clicking on the Desktop shortcut or
+2. Press the Windows key and search Osdag
+3. Navigating to the installation-directory and double-clicking on the Osdag shortcut